7/12/2024

 Peter Wellin

-If you go back to pre-pandemic the margin of the e-commerce business was 10, around between 10 and 12 percent.
+If you go back to pre-pandemic, the margin of the e-commerce business was around between 10 and 12%.
 That was quite a normal business.
-Then during a pandemic the margin increased quite rapidly because the market increased very quickly and we had limitations on how quick we can increase the capacity.
-So the way for us to reduce the oil intake was actually to increase sales prices and that had a positive impact on the margin and then we went up to 15, 16, 17 percent during the pandemic.
+Then during a pandemic, the margin increased quite rapidly because the market increased very quickly and we had limitations on how quick we can increase the capacity.
+So the way for us to reduce the order intake was actually to increase sales prices.
+And that had a positive impact on the margin.
+And then we went up to 15, 16, 17% in a pandemic.
 Then we have seen higher competition in the e-commerce business.
-We have seen last year some new has entered the market and when the market has declined the price competition has been much tougher compared to the level prior pandemic.
-So we foresee that it will take some years until we can come back to the level that we had pre-pandemic is 10 percent.
+We have seen last year some new has entered the market.
+And when the market has declined, the price competition has been much tougher compared to the level prior pandemic.
+We foresee that it will take some years until we can come back to the level that we had pre-pandemic, this 10%.
 It will not be done during this year.
-It will take some years but we are on the right path towards the target of 10 percent in the A-Bit margin.
-The other question you had was which market we have a positive growth more or less in all markets.
+It will take some years, but we are on the right path towards the target of 10 plus percent in EBIT margin.
+The other question you had was which markets.
+We have a positive growth more or less in all markets.
 So it's not only Denmark.
-Denmark is the biggest market for e-commerce but we also have positive growth in the other markets and we also entered some new markets during this year.
+Denmark is the biggest market for e-commerce, but we also have positive growth in the other markets and we also entered some new markets during this year.

 speaker